Rohit-K31/JarvisAPI/README.md

-To build and run: docker-compose up -d --build
+To build and run:
+docker-compose up -d --build

+To quit:
-To exit: docker-compose down
+docker-compose down